-This Wisconsin summer has varied from being a typical midwestern summer, to experiencing heat waves, to supplying copious amounts of rain and thunderstorms.
-So, if you find yourself sitting on your cedar wood deck, admiring your tree filled backyard, while sipping on lemonade, look at your trees and run some tests to see if they need the water they so deserve.
+This Wisconsin summer has varied from being a typical midwestern summer to experiencing heatwaves, to supplying copious amounts of rain and thunderstorms.
+So, if you find yourself sitting on your cedar wood deck, admiring your tree-filled backyard while sipping on lemonade, look at your trees and run some tests to see if they have signs they need water.
 But to properly water your trees, and know the signs a tree needs watering, you need to understand the requirements, irrigation location, and irrigation rule of thumb.

-Watering requirements for trees are based on the irrigation needs of the tree.
+Watering newly planted tree’s requirements are based on the irrigation needs of the tree.
 Like us, trees evolve and grow over time, and so do their irrigation needs.
-The irrigation needs of a tree are based on age, the signs a tree needs watering, the time of year, and weather conditions.
+The irrigation needs of a tree are based on age, the signs a tree needs watering, the time of year, and the weather conditions.

 It is no surprise that mature trees have a developed root system.
 A developed root system is grown when a newly planted tree receives the irrigation and nutrients necessary to become established.
 However, once established, some tree species need added watering, and some do not.
 The best way to test if trees need added water is to push a screwdriver into the soil surrounding the trunk of the tree.
 If the screwdriver passes easily, the soil is still moist.
 If it takes a little bit for the screwdriver, the soil is dry and it is a sign a tree needs watering.

-A few common Wisconsin trees that need extra watering if there is less than 1 inch of water per week are Birches, Spruces, any stressed trees and new trees.
+A few common Wisconsin trees that need extra watering if there is less than 1 inch of water per week are Birches, Spruces, any stressed trees, and watering newly planted trees.

 Time of Year

 Summer is the hottest and driest time of the year, at least that’s what people who aren’t from Wisconsin say.
-In the beginning of the summer season, trees store the moisture they acquired over the winter.
-Later in the summer, you will find this moisture has been expended, resulting in the need for irrigation.
+At the beginning of the summer season, trees store the moisture they acquired over the winter.
+Later in the summer, you will find this moisture has been expended, resulting in the need for watering newly planted trees.
 Expended moisture, as stated above, is indicated by using a screwdriver around the trunk of the tree.

 When experiencing a drought, the acquired moisture stored in the soil is used up almost instantaneously.
 This makes the need for continual irrigation increase in tree species that would normally thrive without continual irrigation.
-New trees should be watered weekly and deeply with 5 to 15 gallons.
-Mature trees can be watered monthly, if water retention reaches 8 to 12 inches.
+Newly planted trees should be watered weekly and deeply with 5 to 15 gallons.
+Mature trees can be watered monthly if water retention reaches 8 to 12 inches.

 Years producing high rainfall are known as wet years.
 These years require very little to no extra irrigation.
 Copious amounts of rainfall generally require irrigation in early or late summer, which is tested by poking in the ground with a screwdriver.